Film Spoilers and

 Shepherdson was 'odd-coupled' or paired with fresh-faced, eager, obsessive young rookie FBI agent Ben Geary (Topher Grace), who suspected that international Russian spy Cassius had retired in the US, resurfaced and committed the killing.
 The educated, hotshot recruited agent had written his Harvard Master's thesis on Cassius and Shepherdson's tracking of him.

-As Ben got closer to his target, Paul tried to warn Ben's pretty wife Natalie (Odette Yustman/Annable) to urge her husband to drop the case: "He's getting very close to a dangerous man...He's gonna die, Natalie!...(Cassius) doesn't give a damn about you, about your family.
-He will kill your husband like snapping his fingers."
+As Ben got closer to his target, Paul tried to warn Ben's pretty wife Natalie (Odette Yustman/Annable) to urge her husband to drop the case against Cassius:

 A second twist (or double-cross) was then presented about a second 'double' - Ben was a Russian spy with orders to eliminate Cassius.
 Shepherdson discovered that Ben had received his instructions through a coded crossword puzzle with Russian words, translated: "Cassius, Eliminated, Exit."
 Shepherdson then accused Ben of equal duplicity: "You've been a double your whole life."

 Ben's intent, for his bosses back in Moscow, was to expose Shepherdson as Cassius after killing him.
 He divulged his specific orders: "My orders are to kill you and return to Moscow" - without his family.
 His mission was to "make the landscape safe for our new arrivals."
-He had first killed Senator Darden (by using Cassius' technique) to flush Shepherdson out of retirement in order to complete his task.
+Ben was the one who had killed Senator Darden (by using Cassius' technique) to flush Shepherdson out of retirement in order to complete his task.
 But then Ben, in a striking turnabout, decided with Shepherdson to pretend that Bozlovski was Cassius.

 Insurance Salesman Neff's Plan to Murder Duplicitous Phyllis' Husband, and Abscond with "Double Indemnity" Insurance Payoff Went Awry - He Murdered Co-Conspirator Phyllis, Then Lay Dying During His Confession (The Film's Flashbacked Story)